 Crystal Palace's Central Cycle and Auto Stores (and the adjacent Tele-Tech) is now 'Blue Door Bicycles' - a friendly community cycle shop.
 We still sell many of the same things that used to be sold at the old bike shop (sometimes described as a bit quirky!) plus a wide range of products not previously stocked.

 We have taken over the premises from Miss Talbot and her brother (Margaret and Geoff).
-Sadly, both passed away around the turn of the year 2010/2011 and Central Cycles and Auto Stores closed for the last time.
+Sadly, both passed away 3 years ago and Central Cycles and Auto Stores closed for the last time.
 This website has been set up by me, David Hibbs, the owner of Blue Door Bicycles, to celebrate the history of the shop and the lives of the former owners.

 This website is focused on the legacy of the Talbot family and their hard work at Central Cycle and Auto Stores.
 I hope you will find it interesting.
 If you have any queries, or if you have any memories/photographs relating to Central Cycle and Auto Stores please contact: email@example.com.
 Thanks to everyone who has already told us of their memories of the Talbots - we'd love to hear more from people who knew them in the shop, as keen cyclists in earlier years or as long term caravanners in Whitstable.

 I have been passed a photo of Geoff taken in 2008 by Suzanne Jessel, a local teacher, who got to know both Margaret and Geoff and heard first hand their stories of the shop and the cycling culture of the 50s.
 The picture shows Geoff about two years before he died in the doorway to the shop that had been part of his life for almost 60 years by this date.
 Geoff was a big man - very tall - and he has been descibed as a gentle giant by those who knew him.